 Credit: Disney

-But Inside the Magic fan, Barbara, says she loves that Disney is reinforcing that noses must be covered when wearing a face covering at the Disney Parks:
+But Inside the Magic fan, Barbara says she loves that Disney is reinforcing that noses must be covered when wearing a face covering at the Disney Parks:

 I totally agree with the mask policy and reinforcing the the noses need to be completely covered.
 My Disneyland is not open and I’m so jealous that Florida’s park is open.
 It’s ok not to go, hopefully this will be over soon and for customers who hate the masks they can save money toward their next trip and have more fun.
 I’m saving money because it is going to be very expensive when Disney reopens.
 And the kid issue, I’m a teacher and I have a lot of fun getting kids excited about masks and of course I have over 40.

-If you are planning to visit a public place, such as Walt Disney World Resort or Downtown Disney at Disneyland Resort, please remember to practice safety and health protocols in order to keep yourself and others safe during this time.
+If you are planning to visit a public place, such as Walt Disney World Resort or Downtown Disney at Disneyland Resort, please remember to practice safety and health protocols to keep yourself and others safe during this time.
 Keep your distance from other Guests, wear your appropriate face coverings at all required times, wash your hands often, try to use paperless payment methods, and cover your mouth and nose while sneezing or coughing.

 The official Disney World face mask policy reads: